United States foreign policy toward the People's Republic of China: Military strategy

 The United States' Indo-Pacific strategy has broadly been to use the surrounding countries around China to blunt its influence.
 This includes strengthening the bonds between South Korea and Japan as well as trying to get India, another large developing country to help with their efforts.
 Additionally, with the US withdrawal from the Intermediate-Range Nuclear Forces Treaty with Russia (in part because China wasn't a party to it), the US has reportedly wanted to find a host in the Asia-Pacific region to point the previously banned weapons at China.
 In addition to soft power diplomacy within the region, the US is physically surrounding China with military bases in the event of any conflict.
 The United States has developed many military bases in the Asia Pacific equipped with warships, nuclear missiles and nuclear-capable strategic bombers as a deterrent and to achieve full spectrum dominance in a strategy similar to that of the Cold War.

-In October 2023, President Joe Biden asked Congress for 4 billion to counter China in the Indo-Pacific.
+In October 2023, President Joe Biden asked Congress for to counter China's financing efforts in developing countries and bolster security in the Indo-Pacific.